margaiwangara/react-firebase-chatroom/README.md

-## Websockets chatroom app with Firebase auth
+## Chatroom app with React and Firebase Auth

-Simple React application using Firebase for authentication and websockets for live chat
+Simple React application using Firebase for authentication and real time db for live chat